furqonm/cloud-engineer/README.md

 ### 4. Exam Readiness
 - [Preparing for Your Associate Cloud Engineer Journey](https://www.skills.google/paths/11/course_templates/77)
-  > This e-learning course is a must-do.
-It offers practice questions and a guided review of key topics, helping you gauge your readiness.

 - [Associate Cloud Engineer Sample Questions](https://docs.google.com/forms/d/e/1FAIpQLSfexWKtXT2OSFJ-obA4iT3GmzgiOCGvjrT9OfxilWC1yPtmfQ/viewform)
-  > Use this form to simulate the exam environment and get a feel for the types of questions you'll encounter.

 - [Google Cloud Associate Cloud Engineer - The Certified Q&A for GCP](https://www.youtube.com/playlist?list=PLQMsfKRZZviRwqJwNmh1eAWnRMvlrk40x)
-  > Practice with these sample questions and their explanations to understand the reasoning behind the correct answers.
+  > Multiple sample questions to help you get familiar with the question format for the exam.

 ## Official Documentation
 > **Explanation:** This section contains relevant Google documentation for the exam topics.
 Since documentation is usually very long, I have added key points to study to make exam preparation easier.
 Be sure to focus on these points when reading the documentation, though it is excellent if you understand all the information in the documentation.